vikram-h-patil/D3-network-analysis/README.md

 ## Preview of the app:

-* Landing pafe of the app
+* Landing page of the app
 ![](images/landing_page.PNG)